 4.3.2 During this additional break time, employees shall be permitted to leave the worksite and to use the time either to directly support their access to a key service provider’s hours of operation, or as indirect support by using the time for other needs (meals, rest, other services, etc.) that may facilitate their access to key service providers at other times.

-4.3.3.
-Paid break time under this rule shall be compensated at the same rate as time worked and is governed by the COMPS Order provisions applicable to paid rest periods.
+4.3.3[Deleted: ] Paid break time under this rule shall be compensated at the same rate as time worked and is governed by the COMPS Order provisions applicable to paid rest periods.

+[4.4 Visitors at Employer-provided Housing.

+4.4.1 An employer shall not interfere with an agricultural worker’s reasonable access to visitors at the agricultural worker’s employer-provided housing during any time when the agricultural worker is present at such housing.

+4.4.2 An agricultural employer that provides housing and transportation for agricultural workers shall, at least one day per week, provide transportation to the agricultural workers to a location where the workers can access basic necessities, conduct financial transactions, and meet with key service providers; except that transportation must be provided not less than one day every three weeks for range workers who are actively engaged in the production of livestock on the open range.

+4.5 Right to Exit.
+No person other than the agricultural worker may prohibit, bar, or interfere with, or attempt to prohibit, bar, or interfere with, the access to or egress from the residence of any agricultural worker by any person, either by the erection or maintenance of any physical barrier, by physical force or violence, or by the threat of physical force or violence, or by any order or notice given in any manner.

+4.6 Emergency Access.
+An employer shall allow access to its property in the event of necessity to the maximum extent of law.]

 Rule 5.
 Enforcement.

 5.1 Retaliation and Interference Prohibited.
-Retaliation for or interference with any protected activity or right under the ALRRA or these Rules, as defined by C.R.S. § 8-2-206 and Rule 2.11 of the Colorado WARNING Rules(7 CCR 1103-11), and pursuant to other provisions of the Colorado WARNING Rules applicable to retaliation or interference claims, is prohibited.
+Retaliation for or interference with any protected activity or right under the ALRRA or these Rules[ is prohibited.][ Retaliation and interference have the same meaning][Deleted: ] as defined by C.R.S. § 8-2-206 and [Colorado WARNING ]Rule 2.11[Deleted: ][, ]7 CCR 1103-11[Deleted: ], [which is incorporated by reference and available to the public for review as stated in Rule 1.2.][Deleted: .]

 5.2 Notice of Rights.
 Employers “shall post notice of an agricultural worker’s rights under [C.R.S.
-Title 8, Article 13.5] Part 2” (C.R.S. § 8-13.5-202(3)), in conformity with Rules 4.1, 4.3-4.4, and 4.6(A) of the Colorado WARNING Rules, 7 CCR 1103-11, which are incorporated into this Rule 5.2 by reference.
+Title 8, Article 13.5] Part 2” (C.R.S. § 8-13.5-202(3)), in conformity with [Colorado WARNING Rules 4.1, 4.3[ through [Deleted: ]4.4, and 4.6(A)[Deleted: ], 7 CCR 1103-11, which are incorporated [Deleted: i]by reference[ and available to the public for review as stated in Rule 1.2].
 This Rule 5.2 may be satisfied with (A) an up-to-date Agricultural Labor Rights and Responsibilities Poster published by the Division; (B) at any time such a poster is unavailable, an up-to-date version of an Interpretive Notice and Formal Opinion on agricultural labor rights and responsibilities published by the Division; or (C) another document with the required information.
 Division publications are available at www.ColoradoLaborLaw.gov.